Copyright © 2002 jsd

 where @ECNR refers to an earth-centered non-rotating reference frame, and x̂ is a unit vector pointing toward the north celestial pole, roughly in the direction of the star Polaris.
 The total acceleration a of the bear is zero, because the downward force of gravity is compensated by an upward force from the ice, pushing upward against his feet.
 Similar words apply to the penguin.
 The troll is not subject to any gravitational force or any contact force, so he just rattles around loose.

 Note that the frame does not have to be local, in the sense that even if you have a small elevator, the frame comoving with the elevator can be as small or as large as you like.
 For example, consider a special frame that is comoving with a freely falling elevator.
 The elevator is at the north pole, but we extend the frame to cover the entire earth.
 The bear is weightless, relative to this special frame.
-Meanwhile, the penguin is subject to an acceleration of twice the conventional earth gravity, relative to this special frame:
+Meanwhile, the penguin is subject to an acceleration of twice the conventional terrestrial gravitational acceleration, relative to this special frame:

 The penguin is subject to a strong gravitational force towards Polaris, which is half-canceled by the force of the ice pushing on his feet.